By Amy Walraven - President, CSO, and Founder at Turnkey Risk Solutions

 Both id theft and fraud should be of great concern amongst organizations.
 With digital processes built on vulnerable infrastructure and a lack of current and updated regulations addressing identity fraud, it’s easy for fraudsters to commit crime and take advantage of the gaps and weaknesses in the system.

 Falling victim to an attack can threaten a company’s financial and reputational stability and the safety of its customers.
-These consequences greatly emphasize the importance of identity proofing.
+These consequences for potential crime victims emphasize the importance of identity proofing.
 Making use of biometric IDV security systems and linked, layered, and continuous multi-factor authentication will ensure that only verified individuals are able to conduct transactions, access systems, and manage sensitive information.
 There are so many ways to commit fraud, so utilizing a variety of solutions to combat it is key.

 To ensure the security and safety of your customers and organization, learn more about Mitek’s comprehensive proprietary mobile deposit and SaaS identity verification software technologies or check out what other Identity Innovators have to say about identity fraud trends.